Deploy a multi-zone global control plane

 Cross-zone communication details

-For this example we will assume we have a service running in a Kubernetes zone exposing a kuma.io/service
+For this example we will assume we have a service running in a Kubernetes zone exposing a kuma.io/service with value echo-server_echo-example_svc_1010.

 The following examples are running in the remote zone trying to access the previously mentioned service.